 Mental health and well-being.
 One of the most serious potential consequences of a CD is a disruption in a person's mental health.
-As a result, the focus of this study is on individual depressive symptomps as measured by the EURO-D depression scale (Prince et al., 1999a, 1999b).
+As a result, this study looks at individual depression as measured by the EURO-D depression scale (Prince et al. 1999a, 1999b).
 We create a variable from this scale that equals 1 if the respondent scored more than 4 points on the scale and 0 otherwise.
-This cut-point has been validated against a variety of clinically relevant indicators across Europe (Prince et al., 1999a, 1999b).
+This cut-point has been validated against a variety of clinically relevant indicators across Europe (Prince et al. 1999a, 1999b).
 Loneliness is a dummy that equals 1 if the respondent reports feeling lonely frequently or occasionally, and 0 if they report feeling lonely rarely or never.
 Life satisfaction is a self-assessed scale ranging from 0 to 10.
-Life satisfaction is a self-assessed measure on a scale of 0 to 10.
+Life satisfaction is a self-assessed measure on a scale that goes from 0 to 10.
 We also use as outcomes a dummy for whether the person takes anxiety drugs and a dummy for whether the person experiences problems with sleep.

 General health and pain.
-Another important outcome that we focus on is a measure of self-reported general health, which is assessed by asking respondents how they would rate their current health status on a scale of 1 (poor) to 5 (excellent) (excellent).
+Another important outcome that we focus on is a measure of selfreported general health, which is assessed by asking respondents how they would rate their current health status on a scale of 1 (poor) to 5 (excellent) (excellent).
 Pain is a dummy for whether or not the person is bothered by pain.

 Health behaviors.
 We focus on several health behaviors, and alcohol is measured as a dummy equal to 1 if the person consumed at least one alcoholic beverage in the seven days preceding the interview.
 Physical activity is a dummy that takes the value 1 if the respondent engages in moderate-energy activities more than once per week.
-Finally, obesity is defined as having a BMI greater than 30, while overweight is defined as having a BMI greater than 25.
-According to Fig. 2 a CD is significantly associated with depression and loneliness, but not with pain, especially when the partner does not survive cancer.
-These trends, however, do not taken into account sample differences, which are addressed in our empirical strategy below.
+Finally, obesity is defined as a BMI greater than 30 and overweight as a BMI greater than 25.
+Figure 2 shows that a CD is significantly associated with depression and loneliness, but not with pain, especially when the partner does not survive cancer.
+These trends, however, do not account for sample differences, which are addressed in our empirical strategy below.